 Quick Win

-Set a reminder to re-audit every six months.
+Set a calendar reminder to re-audit every six months.

 Fix small problems yourself and stretch the life of what you own.
-A basic toolkit and a few tutorials can save hundreds.
+A basic minimalist tool kit and a few tutorials can save hundreds.

 How to Start